 “It’s cold in there, cold, he’ll be cold and-,” Jojo said.

 Titama picked up the half-eaten box of food on their way out, stirring it with the fork.
-Somehow, however, she had lost her appetite even though the food really was as good as she had told Kahura.
+Somehow, however, she had lost her appetite.
 Her mind lingered on the pathetic, frozen creatures locked in Kahura’s freezer.
 Sighing, she dropped the food in a trashcan as they left.

-Neo Francisco was located on the smaller of the two main landmasses that made up the California Islands, San Angeles occupying the larger one.
-After New Zealand went under, refugees had been forced to flee in all directions, Samoa, Tahiti, and other remaining parts of Polynesia, Papua New Guinea, and, of course, Australia until they started blowing boats out of the water as part of their aggressive border protection policies.
+Neo Francisco was located on the smaller of the two main landmasses that made up the California Islands.
+San Angeles occupied the larger one.
+After New Zealand went under, refugees had been forced to flee in all directions, Samoa, Tahiti, and other remaining parts of Polynesia, Papua New Guinea, and, of course, Australia until the Aussies started torpedoing boats out of the water as part of their aggressive border protection policies.
 Many, like Titama, made it to the West Coast of the New United States and settled in Neo Francisco, which was how Little Kiwitown was founded.

 Five of Titama and Jojo’s fellow gangsters sat around an uncovered table near the bar.
 All originally from New Zealand, they went by nicknames as well.
-In a way, they had all left their original names behind along with their old lives in their old country.
+In a way, they had all left their original names behind with their old lives in their old country.
 Bash and Thrash, Jupiter, Riotgrrrl and Skux.
-They were dealing cards around a blue holographic tower that glowed in the middle of the table.
+Cards were dealt around a blue holo like a small tower that glowed in the middle of the table.
 Titama went over to join them but Jojo hung back.
 The cyborg didn’t feel welcome among the others, only with Titama.

 Muturangi, Titama’s boss, emerged from his office across the room.
 Broad shoulders were clad in an expensive suit.
 Huge hands extended from the ends of his sleeves, a black jacket over a purple shirt.
 He had a thick and curly beard and hair swept back from his forehead.
-Facial markings not unlike Titama’s were tattooed on his weathered features although his were faded and on both sides of his face above his beard, not just the left.
+Moko markings not unlike Titama’s were printed on his weathered features, although his were faded and tattooed on both sides of his face above his beard not just on the left.